Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

 Q. What types of supporting documents should be submitted as appendices?

 Supporting documentation should include 501(c)(3) or other nonprofit certification from the IRS (if applicable), organizational documents indicating at least 3 years of experience assisting underserved and/or veteran farmers and ranchers, letters of support, letters of partnership with non-federal entities, resumes of key personnel, and any other supporting documents and certifications.

 Q. Does USDA or each state/county have data on current populations of underserved and veteran farmers and ranchers presently living and working in each state?

 Learn more about these populations at the following links:

-- Visit the 2501 main page for lists of past and present 2501 grantees (link to 2501 main page).
+- Visit the 2501 main page for lists of past and present 2501 recipients.

 - USDA National Agricultural Statistical Service, statistics by state